Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

 Forms are the primary way users send data to our server, like submitting a contact message.
 We’ll explore handling forms manually and with the `express-validator` library for validation.
 ### The Basic HTML Way
 We’ll create a contact form and process it using the express built-in middleware to parse form data into `req.body`.
-we first start by creating a contact route to display a contact form for the users **`routes/contact.js`**
+we first start by creating a contact route to display a contact form for the users.
+ **`routes/contact.js`**
  ```
 const express = require('express');